pranshh/Face-Recognition/README.md

 # Face Recognition

-This repository contains a Python script for face recognition.
+This repository contains a Python script for face recognition using Deep Learning and Computer Vision techniques.

 ## Description

 The script uses the face_recognition, os, cv2, and imutils libraries to recognize faces from known and unknown images.
-It uses a tolerance level of 0.6 and the 'cnn' model for face recognition.
+It leverages deep learning, specifically a convolutional neural network (CNN), for the task of face recognition.
+The script also utilizes computer vision library, OpenCV, for image processing tasks.

 ## Getting Started